apollographql/apollo-midnight/README.md

 3. Click **Install** to install it
 4. Set the theme as your active color theme (`Cmd + Shift + P -> Preferences: Color Theme -> Apollo Midnight`)

+## Contributing

+**I found something that isn't styled.** Thanks for noticing!
+Feel free to [open an issue](https://github.com/jglovier/apollo-midnight/issues) to report it and I'll ship an update as soon as I'm able.
+Or, feel free to propose a styling for it by submitting a [pull request](https://github.com/jglovier/apollo-midnight/pulls)! :tada:

+**I don't like something the way that it is styled.** I understand, color choices can be very subjective.
+If you think it's problematic for accessibilty, please let me know by [opening an issue](https://github.com/jglovier/apollo-midnight/issues) and I will address it as soon as I'm able (or open a pull request to propose a fix).
+Otherwise, if it's just a matter of personal taste, feel free to overide the styles with your own custom user settings on your machine.
+[Here's how](https://code.visualstudio.com/api/extension-guides/color-theme#workbench-colors).

+**I have an idea for something really cool.** Awesome!
+Great ideas are fun. :grinning: If your idea is something you think that everyone else would like too, open an issue to discuss it or just open a PR to propose it.
+If you're not sure, feel free to propose it anyway.
+If you just want to try out your idea for yourself, feel free to override the theme styles with your own custom user settings on your machine.
+[Here's how](https://code.visualstudio.com/api/extension-guides/color-theme#workbench-colors).

 ## Development (internal)

 Some helpful docs for working on this theme: